pilifs/rainforest/README.md

 # Rainforest

-An application to practice rails associations from our 3rd week at Bitmaker.
+An application to practice rails setup from our 3rd week at Bitmaker.